FLASH SALE: Get up to 25% off the Barcelona Pass! Sale runs through Wednesday, December 12th, 2018. Follow the link to learn more.

 - Save non-included attractions for another day. – When in Barcelona, you’ll definitely want to visit the Basilica de la Segrada Familia.
 You may also be interested in some of the city’s other attractions that are not included on your card.
 Save those sites for after your pass has expired, or visit them before you activate the card.

-- Take the HOHO bus tour and/or the FC Barcelona Stadium Tour. – Again, the most expensive items on the Barcelona Pass are the HOHO bus tour and the FC Barcelona Stadium Tour.
-To get the most value, be sure to use one (or both) of these options.
+- Take the HOHO bus tour and/or the Best of Barcelona Bike Tour. – The most expensive items on the Barcelona Pass are the HOHO Bus Tour and the Best of Barcelona Bike Tour.
+To get the most value, be sure to use one (or both) of these options, though the FC Barcelona Tour will also get you great value.

 How to Get the Barcelona Pass